 Consideration into the uniqueness of the facility such as, its complexity, surface types, size, and scale must be taken into account.
 These considerations must also take into account the amount of human traffic.
 For example, a large warehouse would have less traffic than a convention center or sports arena.
 SOPs are not limited to actual cleaning and disinfection activities.
-They include, for example, access to areas and human traffic management.
+They include, for example, access to areas and foot traffic management.

-With regard to cleaning, disinfection, and infectious disease prevention programs, a facilities response(s) or programs should be scalable (see an example of a Scalable Response Protocol on the GBAC STARTM Resource webpage).
-It should be noted that a facilities work practices change based on the situation or current conditions that we are faced with.
-An example would be, but not limited to, frequencies of cleaning and disinfection activities, the need to practice social distancing, or the wearing of face masks based on the risk.
+With regard to cleaning, disinfection, and infectious disease prevention programs, a facility's response(s) or programs should be scalable.
+Meaning, a facility's work practices change based on the situations or current conditions that arise.
+They should be prepared to address routine cleaning to full pandemic response.
+An example would be, but not limited to, frequencies of cleaning and disinfection activities, the need to practice physical distancing, or the wearing of face masks based on the risk.

-NOTE: GBAC has developed, with key partners, guidance documents for several business types and activities.
-Please review the GBAC STARTM business templates found on the GBAC STARTM Resource webpage that can be used to assist you in conducting your facilities risk assessments and developing your own SOPs.
+GBAC has developed, with key partners, guidance documents for several business types and activities.
+Please review the GBAC STAR facility guidelines found on the GBAC STAR Resource webpage that can be used to assist in conducting the facility's risk assessments and developing SOPs.

-Element 9 Tools and Equipment
+Implementation Guidance Tools and Equipment: